WilliamBidle/Artifice/README.md

 A homemade machine learning neural network architecture modeled after TensorFlow.

-To install Baby_Tensorflow, use the command:
+To install Baby_TensorFlow, use the command:

     pip install git+https://github.com/WilliamBidle/Baby-TensorFlow

+Once successfully installed, import the methods as:

+    from Baby_TensorFlow import *

 The full list of functions, their usage, as well as some examples can be found within the ***Baby_Tensorflow.py*** file.